What are corporate cards, and does your business need them?

 What are the benefits of corporate cards for businesses?

 Flexibility.
 A corporate card program is ideal if your staff need to make regular payments under their own initiative and you want to reduce the paperwork and red tape involved in making these payments.
 A corporate card empowers your staff to easily pay for business expenses themselves without the need for drawn-out sign-off procedures.
-It also gives them a sense of ownership over their budgets and responsibility over their spending.
+It also gives them a sense of ownership over their budgets and spending.

 Improved tracking.
 Each corporate card has a clear payment trail, so it’s easy to track spending back to individuals.
 Your employees know that their spend is being monitored, so while there’s a responsibility and ownership, there’s also that knowledge that whatever they spend will be easily traced back to them.
 This provides a good level of protection against fraud, as you know exactly who should be using the card, and when, and any instances outside of these parameters can be identified easily.